night/betterttv/README.md

 Development
 ----

-We use gulp to concatenate all of the files and templates into one.
-We include a dev module that creates a server to imitate the CDN when gulp is watching.
-Just run the following command from the BetterTTV directory.
+We use webpack to concatenate all of the files and templates into one.
+Just run the following command from the BetterTTV directory to start a dev server.

 ```
-gulp watch
+npm start
 ```

 A webserver will start and you are able to use the development version of BetterTTV on Twitch using this userscript in a script manager like TamperMonkey: